-Through iSMART, the BKW's interview-based study of customer preferences goes yet one step further, in that it allows the company to study exactly how customers perceive the system, which in turn helps rework the conditions and framework within which self-governing is allowed to develop, iSMART, in this sense, also aims at the fine-grain adjustment of the fixed parameters within which the interplay of energy availability and consumption can be optimised.
+Through iSMART, the BKW's interview-based study of customer preferences goes yet one step further, in that it allows the company to study exactly how customers perceive the system, which in turn helps rework the conditions and framework within which self-governing is allowed to develop. iSMART, in this sense, also aims at the fine-grain adjustment of the fixed parameters within which the interplay of energy availability and consumption can be optimised.
 Mirroring security's relationship to normalisation, iSMART is not only processual and flexible, but also inherently contextual in function and scope.

-Flexlast also implies a processual, flexible and contextual logic of normalisation, although the three aspects are articulated in a different way.
-First, we find again the idea of permanent optimisation, as expressed in the following quotation, relating to the project's smart grid component:
+Flexlast also implies a processual, flexible, and contextual logic of normalisation, although the three aspects are articulated in a different way.
+Firstly, we find again the idea of permanent optimisation, as expressed powerfully in the following quote, relating to the project's smart grid component:

-Smart grids are subject to continuous improvement, which means technology never stops evolving.
-We're not saying smart city.
-We say smarter city, which is a process.
+"Smart grids are subject to continuous improvement, which means technology never stops evolving.
+We're not saying 'smart city'.
+We say 'smarter city', which is a process.
 Getting smarter implies an evolution.
-One is never smart and one would never have a smart grid.
+One is never 'smart' and one would never have a 'smart grid'.
 Rather, one is at different stages of this evolution.
-What matters is to inject ever more intelligence, managing ever more consumers.

-(Interview, Business Development Executive, Smarter Energy, IBM Switzerland)
+What matters is to inject ever more intelligence, managing ever more consumers; all these elements are part of the equation" (Business Development Executive, Smarter Energy, IBM Switzerland).